 What might puzzle the academic philosophers among Tallis’s readers, however, is that although this would be a neat argument for a libertarian dualist to make, Tallis rejects both dualism and libertarianism.
 Instead he endorses what he calls ‘compatibilism’, a term standardly used to refer to the view, popular among materialists, that we can be both free and determined.
 And yet Tallis also rejects materialism and determinism.

-Tallis may identify as a compatibilist, but he seems to have precious little in common with that tradition.
+Thus whilst Tallis may identify as a compatibilist, he seems to have precious little in common with that tradition.
 For Hume, the archetypal compatibilist, the idea of a clash between free will and determinism is not to be taken seriously – it is a pseudo-problem generated by a philosophical confusion over the concept of free will (Hume 1748, p.
 95).
 For Hobbes, the founder of the tradition in the modern era, the legitimate concept of freedom is such that the unobstructed flow of a river can be just as free as a human action (Hobbes 1654, p.
 38).
 Tallis could hardly see things more differently.
-He never quibbles with the concept of freedom for which we are ‘genuine initiators’ (Tallis 2021, 130), he thinks consciousness is the key to freedom, and he takes the problem extremely seriously – it disturbed him as a teenager and he still thinks there is, ‘no more significant or profound philosophical question’ (xi).
+He never quibbles with the concept of freedom for which we are ‘genuine initiators’ (Tallis 2021, 130).
+He thinks consciousness is the key to freedom, and he takes the problem extremely seriously – it disturbed him as a teenager and he still thinks there is, ‘no more significant or profound philosophical question’ (Tallis 2021, xi).
 He defends freedom by rejecting determinism, the standard libertarian strategy, and even the book’s subtitle, ‘An Impossible Reality’, suggests incompatibilist tendencies: compatibilists try to remove the appearance of impossibility from freedom, Tallis puts it on his cover.

 To me, Tallis looks like a natural born incompatibilist – the freedom-affirming variety (aka libertarian), as opposed to the determinism-affirming variety (aka hard determinist).
 So why call himself a compatibilist (aka soft determinist)?
 The simple answer is that he does not mean that freedom is compatible with determinism, he means that freedom is compatible with the ‘habits’ of nature.
 This raises the question: what is the difference between being determined and following ‘habits’?